antirez/sds/README.md

     ... check for nread <= 0 and handle it ...
     sdsIncrLen(s, nread);

+`sdsIncrLen` is documented inside the source code of `sds.c`.

 Embedding SDS into your project
 ===

+This is as simple as copying the `sds.c` and `sds.h` files inside your project.
+The source code is small and every C99 compiler should deal with it without issues.

 Credits and license
 ===